Planning for a Baby and During a Pregnancy

 About Carrier Screening

 Most people don’t know they are ‘carriers’ for these genetic diseases and so, each year, parents are devastated when their child is born with a serious and life-threatening genetic disorder.
+As an example 1:25 people in the UK are carriers for Cystic Fibrosis.
 Often there have been no previously affected family members.
 Carriers can be completely healthy individuals who, nevertheless, have a mutant version of a critical gene.

 Screening tests are available to see if you and/or your partner are a carrier.
 If the results show that both prospective parents are carriers of a condition, there are several options:

 - you could choose to have IVF and screen your embryos so that only healthy ones are implanted in the womb